villares/Paper-objects-with-Processing-and-Python/README.md

 > Studies in digital fabrication

-This is work in progress to convert the materials to [py5](https://py5coding.org).
-For the earlier [Processing Python Mode](https://abav.lugaralgum.com/como-instalar-o-processing-modo-python/index-EN.html) code, visit the "archive" branch: https://github.com/villares/Paper-objects-with-Processing-and-Python/tree/Processing-Python-mode
+<sub>This is work in progress to convert the materials to [py5](https://py5coding.org).
+For the earlier [Processing Python Mode](https://abav.lugaralgum.com/como-instalar-o-processing-modo-python/index-EN.html) code, visit the "archive" branch: https://github.com/villares/Paper-objects-with-Processing-and-Python/tree/Processing-Python-mode </sub>

 ---